MAIVAN-ai/OrthoSkills/DATA-SAFETY-FOR-CLINICIANS.md

-# Before you type a real patient in: a 2-minute read for clinicians
+# Before you start with a real patient case: a 2-minute read for clinicians

 You don't need to understand the technology.
-You need to understand **where your words go** when you type them into one of these AI assistants.
+You need to understand **where your images and words go** when you insert or type them into one of these AI assistants.
 This page explains that in plain language.

 ---